pkolyvas/moon_and_tides/README.md

 ```shell
 pip3 install -r requirements.txt
 ```

-Note: if you want to modify this project on hardware other than a Raspberry Pi, you can install the `dev` requirmments. `pip3 install -r dev_requirments.txt`
+*Note: if you want to modify this project on hardware other than a Raspberry Pi, you can install the `dev` requirements. `pip3 install -r dev_requirments.txt`*

 Configure the app by copying the `app.conf.default` to `app.conf` and editing the file with your Latitude and Logitude, and API keys.
 Set `dev` to `1` if you'd like to modify the code without RPi hardware present.
 ```shell